pelocpp/cpp_case_studies/MarkDown/Kettenrechnen/Kettenrechnen.md

 079:
 080:     // last argument should be a operand
 081:     if (m_expectedOperator == false) {
-082:         throw std::runtime_error("Wrong Syntax in expression: Expected Arithmetic Operator");
+082:         throw std::runtime_error("Wrong Syntax: Expected Arithmetic Operator");
 083:     }
 084: }
 085: